JxTorres003/AdvDiversity/README.md

 </div>

 #### Back End Tasks:
-- Back End: Created tables and store prodecures for the jobfair data.
+-  Created sql tables and store prodecures for the requesting the jobfair data.